Orchextra/orchextra-content-android-sdk/README.md

 Requirements
 -------------
-Orchextra can be integrated in Android Gingerbread (v.
-10) or later.
+Orchextra can be integrated in Ice Cream Sandwich (v.
+14) or later.

 Adding the dependency
 -------------